Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 • Consider implementing an Operational Data Store (ODS) model when necessary.

-• Integrate the data model and consider a 3NF (Third Normal Form) data model for ETL and data cleansing.
+• Integrate all the data models and consider a 3NF (Third Normal Form) data model for ETL and data cleansing.

 Advantages of Data Warehouse Architecture